stefro/laravel-lang-country/README.md

  * Example: "24/04/2018" when lang_country = "nl-NL"
  *
  * You can pass a second argument to override the lang_country.
 This is helpfull for sending localized emails, when the
- * sessions is not the same as the locale for the receiver.
+ * session is not the same as the locale for the receiver.
  */

 LangCountry::dateNumbersFullCapitalsFormat();